Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 Stars Splits and Trends

-- Looking at the 14 times this season the Stars ended a game with only one goal, they have a 3-9-2 record, good for eight points.
+- The 14 times this season the Stars ended a game with just one goal, they went 3-9-2 (eight points).

-- The Stars have scored three or more goals 60 times, and are 46-7-7 in those games (to record 99 points).
+- The Stars are 46-7-7 in the 60 games when they have scored at least three goals (to record 99 points).

-- In the 27 games when Dallas has scored a lone power-play goal, it went 15-5-7 to register 37 points.
+- In the 27 games when Dallas has capitalized on a single power-play goal, it registered 37 points after finishing 15-5-7.

 Kraken Splits and Trends